SCIDteam/specialization-explorer/Docs/USER_GUIDE.md

 #### Message Versioning

 Each system message supports full version history.
-Admins can navigate between versions using Prev/Next or the version chips, activate an older version to roll back, or delete unused versions.
+Admins can navigate between versions using Prev/Next or the version chips, activate an older version, or delete unused versions.

 ![image](./media/admin-message-versioning.png)